-I graduated from Purdue University with a B.S. in Plant Physiology/Biochemistry and worked as a genetic researcher for eight years.
-I returned to school and completed my M.A. in Secondary Science (Biology, Chemistry) and a Specialist in Gifted Education at Ball State University.
-I have since taught in a variety of settings for the last 15 years.
-I have conducted AP Summer Institutes for the last 10 years as well as conducting multiple single-day workshops during the school year.
-I have been fully instructed in the current College Board redesign of the AP Biology curriculum and look forward to familiarizing my participants with the evolution of the AP Biology course.
+Tina graduated from Purdue University with a B.S. in Plant Physiology/Biochemistry and worked as a genetic researcher for eight years.
+She returned to school and completed her M.A. in Secondary Science (Biology, Chemistry) and a Specialist in Gifted Education at Ball State University.
+She has since taught in a variety of settings for the last 15 years.
+She has conducted AP Summer Institutes for the last 10 years as well as conducting multiple single-day workshops during the school year.
+She has been fully instructed in the current College Board redesign of the AP Biology curriculum and look forward to familiarizing ¬†participants with the evolution of the AP Biology course.

-Course Description: This year presents a new challenge to both veteran AP Biology teachers and those new to the course.¬† College Board has finalized their curriculum redesign for AP Biology, which was implemented in the 2012-2013 academic year. ¬† My goal is to provide all teachers with an understanding of the changes in the curriculum, the changes to the new national test format and to provide an opportunity to conduct the inquiry-based changes to the laboratory component.¬† All AP Biology teachers will also need to submit a new audit to show their adoption of the new Framework.¬† We will spend much of our time in the APSI going over the new Curriculum Framework and learning how to adapt your past AP Biology class to the new framework. ¬† I firmly believe the redesign represents a more authentic view of science as practiced in the real world.
+Course Description: This year presents a new challenge to both veteran AP Biology teachers and those new to the course.¬† College Board has finalized their curriculum redesign for AP Biology, which was implemented in the 2012-2013 academic year. ¬†The goal is to provide all teachers with an understanding of the changes in the curriculum, the changes to the new national test format and to provide an opportunity to conduct the inquiry-based changes to the laboratory component.¬† All AP Biology teachers will also need to submit a new audit to show their adoption of the new Framework.¬† We will spend much of our time in the APSI going over the new Curriculum Framework and learning how to adapt your past AP Biology class to the new framework. ¬†Tina firmly believes the redesign represents a more authentic view of science as practiced in the real world.

 What to Bring: Participants are encouraged to bring a laptop, a external storage device (jump drive), and a willingness to exchange effective teaching practices/activities to the group discussion.

 AP Chemistry – Teachers New to AP